Mokelumne River AVA

-The Mokelumne River AVA is an American Viticultural Area located in San Joaquin County, California.
-It is located in the southwest part of the larger Lodi AVA, and includes the city of Lodi and the towns of Woodbridge and Acampo.
-The AVA is named after the Mokelumne River, which drains out of the Sierra Nevada Mountains into the San Joaquin River and passes through the heart of the appellation.
-The wine region includes a portion of the lower Mokelumne River and the Cosumnes River, a tributary.
-The Mokelumne River AVA covers 87500 acre, of which 42000 acre are planted to wine grapes.
-The soil in the area is alluvial fan deposits of sand and loam.
+The AVA is named after the Mokelumne River, which drains out of the Sierra Nevada Mountains into the San Joaquin River and flows through the heart of the appellation.
+The wine region includes a portion of the lower Mokelumne River and its tributary, the Cosumnes River.
+Mokelumne River AVA encompasses 87500 acre as Lodi's largest sub-appellation where more than 42000 acre cultivate wine grapes.
+The soil is alluvial fan deposits of sand and loam.
 Ample rainfall and soil moisture retention allows most grape growers to farm without the use of irrigation.